Skip to content

 RBT Hebrew Literal:

-who your eternal self mountain the Great to the faces Offspring of Babel ("Zerubabbel") to a level plain and he has brought out את-self eternal the Stone the Top thunderings favor/graciousness favor/graciousness to herself
+who your/her eternal self mountain the Mega One to the faces Offspring of Babel ("Zerubabbel") to a level plain and he has brought out את-self eternal the Stone the Top salvations favor/graciousness favor/graciousness to herself

 RBT Paraphrase:

-Who is your eternal self, O Great Mountain?
-To the faces of Offspring of Babel ("Zerubabbel") a level plain!
-And he has brought out the self eternal Top Stone, thunderings of "Grace Grace to her!"
+What is your eternal self, O Great Mountain, to the faces of Offspring of Babble ("Zerubabbel")?
+A level plain!
+And he has led out the self eternal Head Stone of salvations ("Teshua")!2 Favor, Favor to herself!"

 Julia Smith Literal 1876 Translation: